 The programme-specific requirements include a Bachelor's degree (or the equivalent) with one or several possible majors and additional prerequisites.
-The prerequisites constitute of one or several courses selected as necessary for the specific programme and for three of Chalmers master's programmes a portfolio is required.
+The additional prerequisites constitute of one or several courses selected as necessary for the specific programme (if any).

 Cumulative grade point average (CGPA)